#Is Buying an Apartment Complex a Good Investment?

 Make sure to conduct thorough reviews of several companies and get quotes.
 Find some of their reviews online and inspect some of the other properties they currently manage.
 Is there a common problem that comes up across all their properties?
 That might tip you off to a potential flaw in the company.

-Finalize the apartment and financing
+Finalize the Deal and Financing

 Once you have found the perfect building, return to those lenders with your actual deal and finalize the financing.
 With multiple pre-approvals, you will be able to compare rates and other aspects of the financing more accurately.
 Your lender will likely require an appraisal before finishing.